johgle/master-dpp/README.md

 ### UI interaction

 ## Credits
 This prototype is part of a Master’s Thesis by Johanne Glende, NTNU, June 2025.
-Thesis title: Digital Product Passport as Enabler for Circular Economy − Design, Implementation and Evaluation of a Functional DPP Prototype.
+Thesis title: Digital Product Passport as Enabler of the Circular Economy − Design, Implementation and Evaluation of a Functional DPP Prototype.
 Supervisor: Andrei Lobov, NTNU.